Skip to navigation

 The desert dunes look like yellow versions of snowdrifts

 As far as deserts go, the Thar is somewhere between the Sahara and the bush.
-There are dunes, but they don't stretch to the horizon: you can see bush beyond the dunes, but they're large enough to get a feel for the desert.
-The safari was for three days and two nights, both of which we spent sleeping under the stars, but I wanted to go for longer.
-Yet again the call of the desert was strong.
+There are dunes, but they don't stretch all the way to the horizon; you can see bush beyond the dunes, but they're large enough to get a feel for the desert.
+Out trip was for three days and two nights, both of which we spent sleeping under the stars, but I found I wanted to go for longer.
+Just like in Australia, the call of the desert is still strong.

 Sunset over the dunes